kuiper2000/chaos_and_predictability/_sources/week6/week6.md

 :::{note}
 In the homework assignment, you will practice how to apply the LE-based method to Lorenz 84 model ({eq}`eq71`).
 Different from the Lorenz 63 model, the convergence/divergence of $\Phi_i(\mathbf{X},t)$ is state-dependent (a function of location).
-This indicates that the probability density carried by each member might experience nonlinear decaying/growth when it is moving around the dynamical system.
+This indicates that the probability density carried by each member might experience nonlinear decaying/growth when it is moving around inside the dynamical system.

 ```{math}
 :label: eq71